 §8-19-14 Policy on opening and inspection of student lockers.
 School lockers provided to the students on campus are subject to opening and inspection (and external dog sniffs) by school officials at any time with or without cause, provided that the searches are not because of the student's race, color, national origin, ancestry, sex, gender identity and expression, religion, disability, or sexual orientation.
 Section 8-19-15 shall have no applicability to the opening and inspection (and external dog sniffs) of student lockers.
 None of the restrictions in sections 8-19-15 through 8-19-18 or related to general school searches and seizures shall in any way be construed to create an expectation of privacy in student lockers.
 Students should assume that their lockers are subject to opening and inspection (and external dog sniffs) any time with or without cause.
-[Eff 5/23/86; am and comp 7/19/93; comp 5/19/97; comp 2/22/01; am and comp 9/10/09] (Auth: HRS §302A-1112) (Imp: Hawaii Const.
+[Eff 5/23/86; am and comp 7/19/93; comp 5/19/97; comp 2/22/01; am and comp 9/10/09; comp ] (Auth: HRS §302A-1112) (Imp: Hawaii Const.
 Art.
-X, §3; HRS
+X, §3; HRS §§302A-1101, 302A-1112)]

-§§302A-1101, 302A-1112)]

 §8-19-15 Policy on general school searches and seizures.
-Except as provided in section 8-19-14 regarding student lockers, students have a reasonable expectation of privacy in their persons on campus, or other department premises, on department transportation, or during a department sponsored activity or event on or off school property.
+Except as provided in section 8-19-14 regarding student lockers, students have a reasonable expectation of privacy in their persons on campus, or other department [of education-]premises, on department [of education-]transportation, or during a department [of education-]sponsored activity or event on or off school property.
 Schools have an equally legitimate need to maintain order and an environment where learning can take place.
-In fulfilling this legitimate need, school officials may on occasions need to carry out searches and seizures on campus, or other department premises, on department transportation, or during a department sponsored activity or event on or off school property.
+In fulfilling this legitimate need, school officials may on occasions need to carry out searches and seizures on campus, or other department [of education-]premises, on department [of education-]transportation, or during a department [of education-]premises, on department [of education-]transportation, or during a department [of education-]premises, on department [of education-]transportation, or during a department [of education-]sponsored activity or event on or off school property.
 As a general policy, except as provided in section 8-19-14 regarding student lockers, the searches and seizures are permissible if there are reasonable grounds to suspect, based on the attendant circumstances that the search will turn up evidence that the student or students have violated or are violating either the law or the student conduct prohibited under this chapter.
 Searches and seizures conducted by school officials shall abide by the provisions of this subchapter.
-[Eff 5/23/86; comp 7/19/93; comp 5/19/97; comp 2/22/01; am and com 9/10/09, am and com] (Auth: HRS §302A-1112) (Imp: Hawaii Const.
+[Eff 5/23/86; comp 7/19/93; comp 5/19/97; comp 2/22/01; am and comp 9/10/09; am and comp ] (Auth: HRS §302A-1112) (Imp: Hawaii Const.
 Art.
 X, §3; HRS §§302A-1101, 302A-1112)]